D0bleFil0/pcapsniffer/README.md

 ## How to build

-To build the project, you need to have installed Java 8 or higher.
+To build the project, you need to have installed Java 8 or higher, and Maven.
 Then, you can build the project with the following command:

 ```bash
 mvn clean